-In 2020 around $81.2 billion dollars was invested globally into startups that specialized in artificial intelligence.
-Now more than ever investors are interested in AI’s ability to transform their businesses, making them more efficient with data collection and analysis and reducing overall operating costs.
+In 2020, around $81.2 billion was invested globally into startups that specialized in artificial intelligence.
+Now more than ever, investors are interested in AI’s ability to transform businesses, making them more efficient with data collection and analysis and reducing overall operating costs.
 Some of the top AI startups that received the biggest investments during 2020’s funding rounds include:

 Celsus.ai is a Russian startup that specializes in medical diagnostics technology.
 Celsus.ai was the brainchild of a group of doctors looking to improve early cancer detection using image recognition technology powered by AI.
-Since its inception, Celsus’s technology has expanded and is now being used in the diagnosis of COVID-19.
+Since its inception, Celsus’s technology has expanded and is now being used to diagnose COVID-19.
 In the summer of 2020, Celsus won grant funding from NBZ (national base of medical knowledge) and Mail.ru Cloud Solutions.
 They also raised RUB180M ($2.42 million) from the National Technology Initiative as well as funding from the NTI Venture Fund.
-In total the company has raised over $4.8 million.
+In total, the company has raised over $4.8 million.

 Oxbotica specializes in creating autonomous vehicle software for real-world applications.
 The English start-up was founded in 2014 by two Oxford professors and their technology is now being deployed in several industries globally.
 Oxbotica received around $76.4M in funding from 12 investors, including from BGF Ventures, BGF, Halma, HostPlus, IP Group, Tencent, and Venture Science.